The Xometry app works best with JavaScript enabled!

 Elastic modulus.
 Image Credit: Shutterstock.com/bartu

-Elastic modulus, also known as Young's modulus, is a fundamental property of materials that measures their stiffness or resistance to elastic deformation under stress.
+Elastic modulus, often referred to as Young's modulus, is a measure of a material's stiffness or resistance to elastic (non-permanent) deformation under stress.
 This property is essential in engineering and materials science, as it determines a material's ability to support loads and maintain its shape.
-Elastic modulus is expressed as a force per unit area with units of pascals (Pa) or pounds per square inch (psi).
+Elastic modulus is expressed as stress (force per unit area) with units of pascals (Pa) or pounds per square inch (psi).
 Elastic modulus is determined by calculating the slope of the elastic portion of the stress-strain curve.
-The elastic modulus is different for different materials.
+The elastic modulus varies significantly across materials, depending on their atomic structure and bonding.
 Stiffer materials have a higher elastic modulus.

 This article provides an overview of the elastic modulus, its measurement, units, and examples of materials with varying values.